 Determine Your Objectives

-The first step towards a successful mentorship program in the workplace is laying out objectives.
-Objectives can consist of gaps that need to be filled and opportunities that point towards potential growth.
+Firstly, in order to start a successful workplace mentorship program, HR professionals need to lay out their objectives.
+Objectives can consist of skills gaps that need to be filled and opportunities that point towards potential growth.

 - Employee satisfaction